Tropical Fock-Goncharov coordinates for $\mathrm{SL}_3$-webs on surfaces I: construction: Good position of a global web

 Note that tightening- and H-moves can be achieved with an isotopy of the web, but not a generic isotopy.
 Also, by definition, in order to apply an H-move, we assume that the shaded region shown at the bottom of Figure \ref{fig:0-vertex-move-and-1-vertex-move} is \textit{empty}, namely it does not intersect the web.

-We borrow the following result from \cite[\S 7-8]{FrohmanArxiv20} and give essentially the same proof.
+We borrow the following result from \cite[\S 6]{MR4359515frohmansikora} and give essentially the same proof.

-\begin{proposition} If $W^\prime$ is a non-elliptic web on the surface $\surf$, then there exists a non-elliptic web $W$ that is parallel-equivalent to $W^\prime$ and that is in minimal position with respect to the ideal triangulation $\idealtriang$; see Definition \ref{def:essential-global-webs}.
+\begin{proposition} If $W^\prime$ is a non-elliptic web on the surface $\surf$, then (by applying tightening-moves) there exists a non-elliptic web $W$ that is isotopic (in particular, parallel-equivalent) to $W^\prime$ and that is in minimal position with respect to the ideal triangulation $\idealtriang$; see Definition~{\upshape\ref{def:essential-global-webs}}.

-Moreover, given any two parallel-equivalent non-elliptic webs $W$ and $W^\prime$ in minimal position, then $W$ can be taken to $W^\prime$ by a sequence of H-moves, global parallel-moves, and generic isotopies; see Definition \ref{def:parallel-equivalent-webs}. \end{proposition}
+Moreover, given any two parallel-equivalent non-elliptic webs $W$ and $W^\prime$ in minimal position, then $W$ can be taken to $W^\prime$ by a sequence of H-moves, global parallel-moves, and generic isotopies; see Definition {\upshape\ref{def:parallel-equivalent-webs}}. \end{proposition}

-\begin{proof} We describe an algorithm that puts the web $W^\prime$ into minimal position $W$.
+\begin{proof} We give an algorithm putting the web $W^\prime$ into minimal position $W$.
 If a tightening-move can be applied, do so.
-Otherwise, stop.
+Else, stop.
 Since tightening-moves strictly decrease the quantity

 the algorithm stops.
 We claim that the resulting non-elliptic web $W$ is in minimal position.